GeraAguayo/GeraAguayo/README.md

-Hello there 👋 My name is Gerardo Aguayo
+Hello there, my name is Gerardo Aguayo
 ===============================

 Backend developer